GE Capital Rail Services: History

 In 1986 GE Railcar Services Corp. acquired the assets of North American Car Corp, a former rail leasing subsidiary of Tiger International which had become insolvent in 1984; GE acquired ~35000 freight cars and 14 maintenance units in North America at a cost of $420 million.

-In 1989 GE acquired the railcar leasing and management business of Brae Corporation from holding company Leucadia National for approximately $180 million, acquiring 15000 boxcars.
+In 1989 GE acquired the railcar leasing and management business of Brae Corporation from holding company Leucadia National for approximately $180 million, acquiring, 15000 boxcars.
 With the acquisition GE entered the per diem boxcar leasing business.

 In 1992 GE Capital Railcar reached an agreement to lease Itel Rail Corporation's (subsidiary of Itel Corporation) railcar fleet; in 1990 Itel Rail had ~70,000 rail vehicles, approximately one third of which were boxcars, another third covered hopper cars, the remainder tank, open hopper, flat and specialty freight cars.
 The lease agreement was for 12 years with a purchase option - the agreement brought GE's for lease fleet to ~140,000 units.
 The agreement moved significant accumulated debt off Itel Corporation's balance sheet; in the late 1989s Itel Corp had expanded aggressively into the North American railcar leasing business through a number of acquisitions, as well as acquiring interests in other related logistics and transportation businesses.
 GE would pay rental payments of $150 million pa (GE Capital had also acquired Itels container leasing business in 1990 for over $800 million.)

 In 1997 GE Railcar entered into a leasing agreement with manufacturer American Car and Foundry Company (ACF) to lease 35000 freight cars (over three quarters of its fleet), with purchase and supplementary agreements to use ACF's repair facilities.

-In 2008 GE attempted to sell the business - GATX Corp offered $3billion for the company but the deal was not completed due to difficulties raising funds due to the late 2000s banking credit crisis.
-In 2011 it was reported that GE had again placed the business up for sale - the assets were valued at $3 billion at the end of 2010.
+In 2008 GE attempted to sell the business - GATX Corp offered $3 billion for the company, but the deal was not completed due to difficulties raising funds due to the Great Recession.
+In 2011, it was reported that GE had again placed the business up for sale - the assets were valued at $3 billion at the end of 2010.
 The unconfirmed sale attempt was reported as having been cancelled in July 2011.